zsnoori/sudoku/README.md

 Insert the board as a string in this format: </br>
 - for empty cells use 0.
 - insert numbers of a row widout any space.
-- use , to seprate columns.
+- use , to separate columns.

 ### **Example:** </br>
 **Input:** </br>